Kosovans accuse FIFA of double standards after reports of death threats from Serbia fans

 “Granit Xhaka, probably: “I promise I won’t do the Albanian eagle anymore, FIFA”

-“Also Granit Xhaka, probably: “but y’all can suck these n*ts, Serbia”
+“Also Granit Xhaka, probably: “but y’all can suck these n*ts, Serbia.”

 "I f**kin love that,” the tweet said.